Aysenurinan/pharmacy_counting/README.md

 ## pharmacy_counting

-This is a repository created for Insight coding challenge.
+This is a repository created for *Insight coding challenge*.

 In this repository we are asked to create the output file, top_cost_drug.txt, that contains comma (,) separated fields in each line.